 This year's Transect was divided into three segments, with the middle portion of the 11-day journey including a canoe trip down the Missouri River.
-Here, a very special expert joined APR president Sean Gerrity and his group of fellow explorers: Stephenie Ambrose Tubbs.
+Here, a very special expert joined American Prairie president Sean Gerrity and his group of fellow explorers: Stephenie Ambrose Tubbs.

 Stephenie is the author of The Lewis and Clark Companion and Why Sacagawea Deserves the Day Off, along with numerous articles and books on western history.
 The daughter of late historian and National Geographic Explorer-in-Residence Stephen Ambrose, author of Undaunted Courage, Stephenie literally grew up on the Lewis and Clark Trail.